 I know I’ve said it before, but the history in Israel is unrivaled by pretty much anywhere.
 I’ve been to so many museums over the years that I’m not a huge fan anymore, but I think I still learned an important lesson I picked up from visiting a few here.
 You walk through the galleries, and they spell out for you who was in charge when and depict the culture of the times.
 So and so was Pagan and so they clashed with the Jews, or so and so were Jewish-Christian and they tried to worship in the same locale as the Jews until they got called out for it.
 Yes, I fully understand that there aren’t many details or names or dates in those statements, so maybe it doesn’t really count as an accurate recollection of history, but the truth is, that’s not what I’m going for.

-between those outdoor activities and their surroundings.
-These pictures were taken when I was at Caesarea, which was built by Herod the Great around 20 BCE, and was an important location for the Romans and the Byzantines.
+taken when I was at Caesarea, which was built by Herod the Great around 20 BCE,

-As the story goes, these statues were
+As the story goes, these statues were beheaded by Muslims who were against idolatry. |

-(chariot races, duals to the death, skinning people to death, etc.)
+Arena: There were definitely some humans harmed here (chariot races, duals to the death, skinning people to death, etc.) |

 I don't know.
 I do know we're standing here trying to find a way to understand where this all started, why Herod the Great built up this place, and how it survived hidden in the rubble for so long.
 We close our eyes and try to imagine what it would look like in Herod's time.
 And the Byzantines.
 And the Romans.
 What would it be like to be the archaeologists who discovered a city no one knew ever existed?
 Years of patience and hard work to uncover a masterpiece, maybe one that's unraveling at the seams, and maybe one that's like a puzzle with a million broken pieces you're striving to put back together.
 To find yourself in an arena where thousands of years ago, they skinned a rabbi alive, because he was a rebel, because he didn't believe in what they believed in.
 We don't skin people alive anymore, thank goodness, but we still struggle with that reality of human nature.